lilissun/cleancode/README.md

 It has the following cleaning stages.

 > This color module is for demonstration purpose only.
-> Applications should use go-colorful directly.
+> Applications should use go-colorful directly,
+> and define RGBColor and HSLColor there if necessary.

 ### Format